 feature-image

 The Eastern Conference couldn’t prepare for the shock that hit them.
-Jayson Tatum marked his return for the Celtics against the Dallas Mavericks.
-That changed the power balance entirely.
-Things turned worse for the Detroit Pistons.
-Their resurgence seems to have been cut short after the All-Star break.
+Jayson Tatum marked his return for the Boston Celtics against the Dallas Mavericks.
+That has entirely changed the power balance.
+Recent results have gotten worse for the Detroit Pistons.
+Their resurgence seems to have been cut short after the NBA All-Star break.
 They’ve now lost four in a row, with the race for the top seed only getting tighter against the Shamrocks.

 Watch What’s Trending Now!

-But Pistons head coach J.B Bickerstaff is not worried about a sleeping giant awakening.
-His first and primary concern remains ensuring the Pistons pick up some momentum amidst a four-game skid.
+But Pistons head coach J.B.
+Bickerstaff is not worried about a sleeping giant awakening.
+His first and primary concern remains ensuring the Pistons pick up some momentum after a four-game skid.

 ADVERTISEMENT

-“You know Boston obviously is a good team.
-But we’re not concerned about Boston.
-You know, our biggest concern is making sure that we’re doing what we need to do to go out and be as good as we possibly can,” Bickerstaff said about the Boston Celtics.
+“Boston, obviously, is a good team, but we’re not concerned about Boston,” Bickerstaff said of the Celtics.
+“Our biggest concern is making sure that we’re doing what we need to do to go out and be as good as we possibly can.
+We got plenty of time to figure it out, and we will.”

 It’s not exactly a surprise.
-The Pistons have spent the entire season competing with the Oklahoma City Thunder to be the best team in the NBA.
-At one point Detroit sat at 43–14, trailing only the 45–13 Thunder in the overall standings and ranking fourth in net rating, a tangible sign of just how high this group had climbed before the current rut.
+The Pistons have spent the entire season competing with the Oklahoma City Thunder for the best record in the NBA.
+At one point, Detroit sat at 43-14, trailing only the 45-13 Thunder in the overall standings and ranking fourth in net rating, a tangible sign of just how high this group had climbed before the current rut.

 ADVERTISEMENT

-Since the break, they’ve lost some of that synergy.
-Without that fluidity coming back, Detroit doesn’t stand a strong chance of getting out of the East anyway.
+Since the break, however, they’ve lost some of that synergy.
+Without that fluidity coming back, Detroit doesn’t stand a strong chance of getting out of the East.

 article-image